-*- coding: utf-8 -*- # ruby # use single quote for string exactly as is aa = 'tiger' p aa # prints "tiger" # single quoted string containing newline or tab will be printed as they are cc = 'a b' print cc # prints 2 lines

 Quote String Literally

-String with Escape and Embeded Expression
+String with Escape Sequence

 Use double quote for string that contains newline escape \n